 Five months later, McCue died of a fatal injection of heroin that was delivered to the front porch of the house on St. Clair Avenue.
 His body wasn’t found until hours later because no staff or other residents were present.

-Post expires and will no longer be available at 8:46 pm on Friday January 8th, 2021Tags: Sober Homes
+This post expires and will no longer be available at 8:46 pm on Friday, January 8th, 2021Tags: Sober Homes